theheraldproject/theheraldproject.github.io/payload/secured.md

 - The transmitter's exposure service token, for this receiver at this time, which it cannot decrypt
 - The transmitter's exposure confirmation token, for this receiver at this time, which it cannot decrypt
 - The transmitter's country and state codes (allowing passing of exposure data to this health authority)
-- The date or datetime of the contact as observed by the receiver (optional, depends on receiver's app)
+- The date (and potentially time - NOT recommended) of the contact as observed by the receiver (optional, depends on receiver's app configuration)
 - Optionally (but NOT recommended - here in case of a bad actor country using the payload) the transmitter's ephemeral public key as observed by the receiver, which is why this should be rotated per contact
-- datetime of contact and its distance RSSI info
+- Date of contact and its distance RSSI info

 The transmitter's health authority is told by the receiver's health authority:-